Baby's Got Mail: Free Books Boost Early Literacy

 That book — and the others stacked in her favorite drawer — are from Books From Birth, a D.C.
 Public Library program that mails a book a month, every month, to enrolled children from birth to age 5.
 All children in the district are eligible.

-"A lot of parents think, 'Oh, my child is too young to read,' or 'he can't read yet,'" says Michael Linder of the D.C.
+"A lot of parents think, 'Oh, my child is too young to read,' or, 'He can't read yet,' " says Michael Linder of the D.C.
 Public Library.
 "You have those parents who aren't aware of the importance of early literacy."

 And the research says, it is extremely important.